Gunsmithy/SensorianInterface/README.md

 1. Install the latest Raspbian image to your Pi following [this official guide](https://www.raspberrypi.org/documentation/installation/installing-images/)
 2. Boot up the Pi, and connect to it however you like.
 A display cable is not necessary.
-3. Run `sudo raspi-config` to your liking, remember that you can simply boot to console, no display required.
-4. Be sure to enable the SPI and I2C interfaces in Advanced Options, and optionally SSH.
-5. Download/clone the project to a directory by navigating to it and typing the following line
+3. Download/clone the project to a directory by navigating to it and typing the following line
   * `git clone https://github.com/sensorian/SensorianInterface.git`
-6. Change into the new directory using `cd SensorianInterface` then `cd C` or `cd P*`
+4. Change into the new directory using `cd SensorianInterface` then `cd C` or `cd P*`
-7. Type `chmod +x install.sh` and then run `./install.sh` and wait for it to finish
+5. Type `chmod +x install.sh` and then run `./install.sh` and wait for it to finish
-8. When it is finally done installing dependencies, reboot the Pi with `sudo reboot`
+6. When it is finally done installing dependencies, reboot the Pi with `sudo reboot`
-9. Finally, `sudo python test.py` or `sudo make && sudo ./Test` to run the included tests!
+7. Finally, `sudo python test.py` or `sudo make && sudo ./Test` to run the included tests!

 In summary, the code bases are broken into 4 main libraries:
 1. `SensorsInterface.c/py` - These are the main helper APIs for easily getting all sensor values